dvtarsoul/Mew-DDoS-Panel/README.md

 ## 🚀 **Adding**

-Adding methods on this projecg would be really appreciated
+Adding methods on this project would be really appreciated

 ## 💿 **Credits**
  - tarsoul